 Number of Sales helps to get a better idea about the success of your e-commerce business.
 Increasing the number of sales would obviously mean your efforts have paid enough.
 However, decreasing the number of sales would require you to dig deeper into your business and finding out the reasons for the same.
 Number of sales can be calculated either annually, quarterly, monthly or even hourly.
 Gear up and track your sales in the best way possible!

-Product Affinity helps in cross-promotion of the products which are purchased together.
-This KPI can help in upselling of your products.
-This is like what happens in retail stores where items such as notebooks and pen are kept together.
-This increases the sales and impacts positively on customer convenience.
-Similarly, on your e-tail platform you can suggest items which are frequently bought together which prompts your customer to buy more.
+Product Affinity helps in the cross-promotion of the products which are purchased together.
+This KPI can help in up-selling of your products.
+This is like what happens in retail stores where items such as notebooks and pens are kept together.
+This increases sales and impacts positively on customer convenience.
+Similarly, on your e-tail platform, you can suggest items that are frequently bought together which prompts your customer to buy more.

-Inventory Levels are crucial to keep track of and analyse to ensure that the product is available with you when the customers ask for.
-Inventory related metrics like Re-order level, Economic-ordering-quantity etc, would be beneficial here.
-This helps in increasing the customer retention rate as they don’t leave your business due to unavailability of the product and you automatically are in the good books of your customer!
+Inventory Levels are crucial to keep track of and analyze to ensure that the product is available with you when the customers ask for it.
+Inventory-related metrics like Re-order level, Economic-ordering-quantity, etc, would be beneficial here.
+This helps in increasing the customer retention rate as they don’t leave your business due to the unavailability of the product and you automatically are in the good books of your customer!

 Churn Rate will tell you the rate at which the customers are leaving your business.
 Higher churn rate will indicate a poor customer retention strategy and thus you need to strategize for the same.

 Return on Ad Spend (ROAS) signifies how successful your marketing campaign has been.
 It is the easiest measuring revenue-based metrics.
 It is calculated by dividing the total marketing revenue by the total marketing costs.
 ROAS can be used to evaluate a specific ad campaign, an ad group or a keyword too.